-David Coton has put together this FAQ feature on garden pond filters to address some of the questions asked by people new to pond and fish keeping, and hopefully, make it easier for others to make their choices.
+We have put together this FAQ feature on garden pond filters to address some of the questions asked by people new to pond and fish keeping.

-Whether you need a pond filter depends on your pond and what you’re planning to use it for.
+Whether you need a pond filter depends on the type of pond you have.
 If you want fish in your pond then I would say 'yes' every time.
-Pond fish create lots of waste and the only real way to get rid of this waste is with a garden pond filter.
-If left unfiltered, the water can become polluted, poison your fish, cause the water to go cloudy and smell too.
+Pond fish create lots of waste and the only totally effective way to get rid of this waste is with a garden pond filter.
+If left unfiltered, the water can become polluted, poison your fish, cause the water to go cloudy and smell.
 This is not what you want from your garden pond.

-The numbers on filters will normally mean the maximum pond size they are able to filter, however you must be careful with this because these numbers usually mean WITHOUT fish.
+The numbers on filters normally indicate the maximum pond size they are able to filter, however you must be careful with this because these numbers usually mean WITHOUT fish.
 Some filters, however, like the Hozelock Bioforce Revolution show the pond size they can handle WITH fish.
-This is a new idea by Hozelock and it will make things easier for the consumer to understand rather than giving what some would consider misleading information in an attempt to make the filter look more efficient.
+This is a new idea by Hozelock to make things easier for the consumer to understand rather than giving what some would consider misleading information in an attempt to make the filter look more efficient.

 You will also find that pond filters will list a maximum flow rate, this is the maximum rate of water per hour the filter can handle.
 You should pay careful attention to this rate when choosing your pump.
 Too large a pump can overflow a box filter or blow the seals on a pressure filter, too small a pump will mean the filter is unable to efficiently filter the pond.

 The type of filter you choose should be based on your pond and not the price, as ultimately you could end up buying a whole new filter system after initially buying the wrong type.
-I've experienced this scenario with many customers who have commented to me that they wish they had been told the facts in the first place so they didn't make the mistake.
+I've experienced this scenario with many customers who have commented to me that they wish they hadn't made this mistake.

 These are good for small to medium sized ponds with low fish stocking levels, they’re quick to install and will usually come with a built-in UV clarifier.